-- If you have been involved in a collision, please download this Collision Statement or by requesting it via the email noted above.
+If you have been involved in a collision, please download this Motor Vehicle Collision Statement or requesting one using the email noted above, along with copies of your drivers licence, registration and insurance.

 The online crime reporting tool will allow residents of Airdrie Detachment area to report select crimes online and all reports will be followed up with by a phone call from a police officer within five business days.